 - (a) The Committee is a committee of the Council appointed by the Council under Section 102(1) of the Local Government Act 1972; - (b) The Council has arranged under Section 101(1) of that Act for the discharge by the Committee of such of the Council's functions as are within the Committee's Terms of Reference (set out below); - (c) Certain functions are delegated by this Committee to Officers.
-Full details may be found in the Officer Scheme of Delegations which can be found in Part 4 of the Constitution; - (d) Where a functional matter within the Committee's competence has been delegated to an Officer, the Committee may exercise that function or matter concurrently with the Officer to whom it has been delegated; - (e) The exercise of any function or matter within the Committee's competence is always subject to any relevant requirement of the Council's Constitution; and - (f) The membership of the Committee is 6 Elected Members (3 appointed by the Council and 3 appointed by the Borough Council of Worthing);

-(g) The Membership of the Committee shall include at least one Cabinet Member and at least one Non-Cabinet Member from each Council.
+Full details may be found in the Officer Scheme of Delegations which can be found in Part 4 of the Constitution; - (d) Where a functional matter within the Committee's competence has been delegated to an Officer, the Committee may exercise that function or matter concurrently with the Officer to whom it has been delegated: - (e) The exercise of any function or matter within the Committee's competence is always subject to any relevant requirement of the Constitution; and - (f) The membership of the Committee is 6 Elected Members (3 appointed by the Council and 3 appointed by the District Council of Adur); - (g) The Membership of the Committee shall include at least one Cabinet or Executive Member and at least one Non-Executive Member from each Council.

 No. Function/Duty Legislation 1.
-To be responsible for the recruitment and terms and conditions of the Chief Executive (Head of Paid Service), Chief Finance Officer and Monitoring Officer, and make recommendations on any proposed appointment, and terms and conditions, to the Council and Worthing Borough Council.
-The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015.
-2. All matters relating to the investigation, hearing and determination of any grievance against or allegation of misconduct by the Chief Executive, Chief Finance Officer or Monitoring Officer, including the appointment of the Independent Panel, the receipt of their report and the implementation of their recommendations.
-Where the Panel's recommendation is to dismiss the Chief Executive, the Chief Finance Officer or the Monitoring Officer, or where the Joint Senior Staff Committee propose to dismiss, the power to approve any proposed dismissal is reserved to Full Council.
-The Local Authorities (Standing Orders) (England) (Amendment) Regulations 2015.
+To be responsible for the recruitment and terms and conditions of the Chief Executive (Head of Paid Service), Chief Finance Officer and The Local Authorities Monitoring Officer, and make recommendations on any proposed appointment, and terms and conditions, to the Council and Adur District (Standing Orders) Council.
+(England) (Amendment)

+Regulations 2015 2.
+All matters relating to the investigation, hearing and determination of any The Local grievance against or allegation of misconduct by the Chief Executive, Chief Authorities Finance Officer or Monitoring Officer, including the appointment of the (Standing Independent Panel, the receipt of their report and the implementation of Orders) their recommendations.
+Where the Panel's recommendation is to dismiss (England) the Chief Executive, the Chief Finance Officer or the Monitoring Officer, or (Amendment) where the Joint Senior Staff Committee proposes to dismiss, the power to Regulations approve any proposed dismissal is reserved to Full Council.
+2015.